 Healthcare providers typically advise older adults to make certain lifestyle changes to keep cardiovascular disease, diabetes, and cancer at bay.
-Researchers have come to realize these lifestyle changes also inhibit the development of Alzheimer’s disease.
+Researchers have come to realize these lifestyle changes also inhibit the development of Alzheimer’s disease. home care, Edmonton seniors can rely on, share a few ways seniors can reduce their risk of Alzheimer’s disease.
 Here are a few ways seniors can reduce their risk of Alzheimer’s disease.

 1. Get Physical Exercise